karel-tomanec/karel-tomanec/README.md

-# Welcome to My GitHub Profile! 👋
+# Welcome to My GitHub Profile!

 I'm a dedicated developer with a deep passion for computer graphics, driven by the challenge of solving rendering problems.
-My passion for computer graphics began during my bachelor studies, where I first encountered the field, and over time, my interest has evolved, particularly in the area of ray tracing :mag:.
+My passion for computer graphics began during my bachelor studies, where I first encountered the field, and over time, my interest has evolved, particularly in the area of ray tracing :bulb:.

 ### My Primary Toolchain :hammer_and_wrench: